Office: PDL C-418

 Office Hours: MW 1:30-2:30pm

 I am an Acting Assistant Professor in the Department of Mathematics at the University of Washington.
 My research mentor is James Zhang.
 I work on problems in noncommutative ring theory and noncommutative algebraic geometry.
 For more information, see my CV and my research page.

 I was born and raised in New Jersey.
 I headed south to North Carolina for college, receiving my BS in mathematics from Duke University in 2011.
 I then made my way out west for graduate school at the University of California, San Diego.
 I spent five years learning a lot of algebra from Daniel Rogalski and eating a lot of fish tacos.
 I received my PhD in mathematics in 2016.
 My dissertation was entitled "The graded module category of a generalized Weyl algebra".
 My then-five-month-old niece enjoyed reading it (maybe).

-After graduating, I moved back to North Carolina where I spent two years as a Teacher-Scholar Postdoctoral Fellow at Wake Forest University (hence the shirt in the photo above).
+After graduating, I moved back to North Carolina where I spent two years as a Teacher-Scholar Postdoctoral Fellow at Wake Forest University.
 There, my research mentor was Ellen Kirkman.
 I enjoyed my time at Wake Forest and did a lot of math (and had season tickets to an ACC basketball program!) but I felt it was time for a third consecutive cross-country move so I came to UW in the fall of 2018.
 I'm excited to be a Husky!